SGSSSonline/text-analysis-summer-school-2025/reading/README.md

 ### Ethics

 The Summer Institutes in Computational Social Sciences produced a number of excellent videos on the ethical aspects of computational social science / digital humanities.
 [Ethics: Part 1](https://sicss.io/overview/ethics-part-1); [Ethics: Part 2](https://sicss.io/overview/ethics-part-2); [Ethics: Additions and Extensions](https://sicss.io/overview/ethics-additions-and-extensions)

-### Web-scraping

-Lau, S., Gonzalez, J., & Nolan, D. (n.d.). *Principles and Techniques of Data Science*. <a href="https://www.textbook.ds100.org" target=_blank>https://www.textbook.ds100.org</a> <br>
-Note: Chapter 7 covers web technologies but the book is an excellent introduction to quantitative data analysis in Python in general.

-Sweigart, A. (2015). *Automate the Boring Stuff with Python*. <a href="https://automatetheboringstuff.com/2e" target=_blank>https://automatetheboringstuff.com/2e</a><br>
-Note: Chapter 12 is a readable treatment of the practical and technical aspects of web-scraping.

 ### Python